-The Beehive State has no legalized gambling whatsoever — not even a lottery.
+The Beehive State has no legalized gambling whatsoever — not even a lottery or sports betting.
+Utah casinos don’t exist, so you can be sure that legal Utah online casinos are not available either.
 In fact, the law covering this activity is in a chapter of the criminal code entitled “Offenses Against Public Health, Safety, Welfare, and Morals.”

 Absolutely not.
 It is explicitly banned in the state criminal code.
 In fact, the law goes so far as to state that even if online gambling is legalized on the federal level (or delegated to the states), it will remain illegal in Utah.
 Basically, it is difficult to find a more hostile environment for online gambling than Utah.

 Not at all.
 Online poker is illegal in Utah, so you won’t find sites like WSOP.com or PokerStars active in Utah.
 Residents do have the option to use the sweepstakes poker site, Global Poker.
 Players across the US, and in Utah, can play poker games through Global Poker’s sweepstakes model.
 Cash games and tournaments are available including a version of Texas Hold’em called Crazy Pineapple.